domiwei/merpay/answer.md

 return newState
 ```

-By utilizing atomic library, `CheckConnection()` was implemented in a lock-free way, so it's no doubt a
+By utilizing built-in atomic library, `CheckConnection()` was implemented in a lock-free way, so it's no doubt a
 thread-safe function.

 #### Unittest